Oktana/OKTY-Salesforce-iOS/README.md

 ##Getting Started

-Download OKTY-Salesforce-iOS and try out the included iPhone example apps Read the "Getting Started" guide, FAQ, or other articles on the Wiki Check out the documentation for a comprehensive look at all of the APIs available in OKTY-Salesforce-iOS
+Download OKTY-Salesforce-iOS and try out the included iPhone example apps.

+Read the "Getting Started" guide, FAQ, or other articles on the Wiki.

+Check out the documentation for a comprehensive look at all of the APIs available in OKTY-Salesforce-iOS.

 ##Communication